Venezuela has some of the world's largest proven oil deposits as well as huge quantities of coal, iron ore, bauxite and gold.

 - Politics: President Hugo Chavez died in March 2013.
 He led a self-styled socialist revolution but polarised domestic opinion

-- Economy: Venezuela is a major oil producer; export revenues fund huge social programmes
+- Economy: Venezuela is a major oil producer; export revenues fund huge social programmes; shortages and high inflation have hit some consumers

 - International: President Chavez was a strident critic of Washington; the US portrayed him as a security threat.
 Critics said he used fuel sales under preferential terms to extend political influence in the region